Loweg/cooking-agriculture/status.md

 * Really all of the textures could use improvements.
 Only the meals, salt pan, and stew pot are anywhere near where I want them.
 Replacing open-source RimCuisine textures is a low priority.

 # Issues
+* Masks don't work in the architect menu because of a vanilla rimworld bug.
+* Processors don't display progress properly due to processor framework bug.
+* Manual mill needs simple mask.
+* Smoked meat can be used to make smoked meat.
+* Stew pot mask may be misaligned.
 * Stew pot eaters want to sit on the stewpot.
 Maybe causing traders to throw exceptions too.
 If occupied:
 JobDriver threw exception in toil CarryIngestibleToChewSpot's initAction for pawn Lawrence driver=JobDriver_Ingest (toilIndex=2) driver.job=(Ingest (Job_2553) A = Thing_CA_Soup6661 Giver = JobGiver_GetFood [workGiverDef: null])
 System.IndexOutOfRangeException: Index was outside the bounds of the array.